kurafuto/kurafuto/README.md

 connection should change from _Server A_ to _Server B_ is currently TBA.

-Ideas include a custom [CPE](http://wiki.vg/Classic_Protocol_Extension) packet, or some special chat message, which would be used as a sentinel of sorts.
+Ideas include a custom [CPE](http://wiki.vg/Classic_Protocol_Extension) packet, some special chat message used as a sentinel of sorts, or a user-triggered command.
-Obviously, a CPE packet would be the preferred method, but we'll see.
+Obviously, a CPE packet would be the preferred method, but that'd require lots of effort, and who wants that..?

 When a client connects to the balancer, the balancer will make a connection on the behalf of the client to one of the linked servers, and proxy packets back